Accelerated Freefall (AFF) is a training system for those who are really serious about becoming a Skydiver in a short time.

 As an alternative to AFF we also offer a 6 Jump RAPS “Solo Freefall” Course that combines the 1st Jump static line course with 5 additional jumps and training.
 This 6 jump course is targeted to take the participant to his or her 1st Solo Freefall jump subject to their satisfactory progress against the British Parachute Association’s Ram Air Progression System (RAPS) Category System.
 From there you will continue your training with us under the BPA RAPS Category System to gain your solo skydiver qualification.
 The 6 Jump RAPS “Solo Freefall” Course provides a more gradual training progression compared to AFF, takes roughly the same number of jumps to qualify and doesn’t require such a large initial outlay for the course charge when compared to AFF.
 However, the time taken to qualify using the RAPS category system is typically greater than that of qualifying using AFF.

-If you are over 40 years of age or have a medical condition, you MUST download the following form, print it and get it signed and stamped by your doctor and bring it with you on the day
+Form 115C is a self declaration form to let us know you are fit and healthy.
+If you have a medical condition, you MUST download and print Form 115D get it signed and stamped by your doctor and bring it with you on the day.

 Please contact us for more information.